aaronicsubstances/scalable-ipc/README.md

   * Also assume underlying transport handles congestion on its own.
   * Simple error control by continuously retrying within a fixed time period with random backoff strategy.
 Underlying transport is at liberty to use more complicated backoff strategies behind the scenes.
   * Simple flow control with stop-and-wait.
 Underlying transport is at liberty to transparently use more complicated flow control mechanisms behind the scenes together with fragmenting PDUs.
-  * Non-negotiable configuration parameters
+  * Use non-negotiable configuration parameters:
        - Maximum receivable message size.
-Should be at least 64 kilobytes (65536 bytes).
+Must be at least 64 kilobytes (65536 bytes).
        - Endpoint owner id.
 Necessary for preventing repeated data processing during process restarts.
-Should be set differently at every start of the process which creates network endpoint.
+Must be set differently at every start of the process which creates network endpoint.
+       - Whether to use endpoint owner id as the constant message source id, or generate a new one per received message.
+Needed to handle any extent of delays and/or duplication of pdus.
        - Receive timeout of data PDUs.
 Necessary for cleaning up abandoned data transfers.
        - Time to wait before cleaning up received message ids.
        - Maximum transfer unit (MTU).
-Should be at least 512.
+Must be at least 512.
-       - Whether or not to set timestamps in PDUs.
        - Minimum and maximum random backoff period between retries.
        - Receive timeout of acknowledgment PDUs.
 This becomes the time available for retries.

-## PDU Structure
+### PDU Structure

 In the case of UDP, the datagram length indicates the length of the PDU.
 In the case of TCP/TLS, the PDU must be wrapped in a TLV format.

-message length, sequence number are signed 32-bit integers. timestamp is 64-bit signed integer.
+message length, sequence number are signed 32-bit big endian integers. error code is signed 16-bit big endian integer.

-with the exception of the data payload, no field can be all zeros.
+with the exception of reserved, data payload, error code, no other field can be all zeros.

 all strings are utf8-encoded.